Rolling Well — Gaming for Health and Wellbeing

 The Amelia Scott, Tunbridge Wells

-He has developed a successful, creative, and engaging program over the last three and a half years, exploring the power of museum objects, creative writing, exhibition writing, and Dungeons & Dragons for wellbeing and mental health.
+Daniel has developed a successful, creative, and engaging program over the last three and a half years, exploring the power of museum objects, creative writing, exhibition writing, and Dungeons & Dragons for wellbeing and mental health.

 With over seven years of experience in developing and facilitating wellbeing and creative health interventions, Daniel has lived experience of mental health struggles and brings this experience to his facilitation work.